carpentries-lab/good-enough-practices/_episodes/04-collaboration.md

 - A brief description
 - Up-to-date contact information
 - An example or two of how to run the most important tasks
-- Broad overview of folder structure
+- Overview of folder structure

 ## Describe how to contribute to the project